mmastrac/wsl-rust/crates/wsl-api/README.md

-# WSL API
+# WSL APIs for Rust

-A higher-level Rust API for interacting with Windows Subsystem for Linux (WSL).
+This crate provides a Rust API for interacting with WSL1 and WSL2 using the more advanced API available in WSL2.

-## Overview

-This crate provides a safe, high-level interface to the WSL API.
-It manages COM initialization in a background thread and provides a clean API for common WSL operations.
+The API works with WSL1 and WSL2 instance and is capable of:

+ - Registering and exporting distributions
+ - Enumerating distributions
+ - Setting the version of a distribution
+ - Launching processes in the distribution

+Note that while WSL1 distributions are supported, you must run them under WSL2 to access this API.